- Written by Steve Evert

 2) How long will it take before repeat callers tune out content that never changes?
 Forcing customers to listen to the same information and music negatively affects their perceived wait times and overall caller experience.

-3) In Queue / On Hold Marketing is not a channel that’s typically top-of-mind.
+3) In-Queue / Caller Experience Marketing is not a channel that’s typically top-of-mind.
 While many marketers likely have the best intentions of updating content, our 25+ years of experience in this space has shown that, without a dedicated team, those changes rarely happen.

 Updating content regularly and proactively ensures the channels we work in are more effective.
 That makes for happier clients and callers in the long run, even if it means we sacrifice a few dollars along the way.